mpelleau/AbSolute/README.md

 AbSolute is a constraint solver based on abstract domains from the theory of abstract interpretation.
 It implements the solving method presented in: ["A Constraint Solver Based on Abstract Domains"](https://hal.archives-ouvertes.fr/hal-00785604/file/Pelleau_Mine_Truchet_Benhamou.pdf).

 This repository provides code for two packages: the AbSolute solver and the libabsolute library.
-You can use the later from you OCaml programs.
+You can use the later from you OCaml programs, its documentation is available [here](https://mpelleau.github.io/AbSolute/libabsolute/index.html).

 AbSolute is still in developpement, and have not been fully tested.
 Feel free to fill an [issue](https://github.com/mpelleau/AbSolute/issues) or contact any member of the developpement team if you want to report a bug or suggest a feature.